Yonhy Lescano: Candidate for President of Peru

 For the 2021 general election, Lescano won the presidential nomination of his party for the Presidency of Peru after defeating former Congressman Edmundo del Águila and Luis Enrique Gálvez with 63.67% of the vote.
 His running mates were Gisela Tipe and Alberto Velarde.
 He was one of the frontrunners in the Presidential Race.
 On Sunday, March 21, Lescano attended, along with 4 other candidates, a live debate held by América Televisión and Canal N. In one of his participations, the candidate engaged in a discussion with Verónika Mendoza, to whom he said that the political alliance to which he belongs has Yehude Simon in its ranks, accused of corruption.
 Mendoza replied that this character had been separated from the party: "We do separate the bad elements, not like you who cannot separate Mr. Merino, usurper and coup plotter, against whom the young people mobilized last November."
 Live conducted by América Televisión on the night of the debate, the candidate Lescano was in third place with 21%, surpassed by Mendoza (34%) and Forsyth (22%).

 During his visit to Tacna, Lescano affirmed that he would ask Chile to return Monitor Huascar if he was elected president.
 After these words, the Chilean mayor Henry Campos responded saying that "The Huascar of our coasts does not move."

 In the aftermath of Vizcarra's removal in November 2020, Lescano was a strong critic of Manuel Merino's ascension to the presidency.
 He disavowed Vizcarra's removal and Merino's role, siding with Cajamarca Governor Mesías Guevara in not approving his party's congressional caucus' decision.

 Ultimately, Lescano placing fifth in an atomized race of 18 nominees.

 Ideology and views

-Lescano has been described as having a center-left populist political position that is conservative in social aspects while being progressive economically.
+Lescano has been described as having a centrist to center-left populist political position that is conservative in social aspects while being progressive economically.
 Regarding the economy, Lescano has proposed introducing a social market economy system to Peru, stating "You must respect the private initiative but have a regulatory state that prevents abuses".
 He has made statements opposed to large mining companies within Peru and suggested the nationalization of resources in the nation.

 He opposed several times to the decisions of his party, as when Congress was dissolved in 2019, he supported Martín Vizcarra's measure and did not attend to the inauguration of Vice President Mercedes Araoz.
 His party was politically affected after Vizcarra's impeachment and the sudden rise to power of party member Manuel Merino, who held the position only for five days and promptly resigning after the a series of protests.